marinaPauw/Assurance/README.md

 Requirements:
-The h2o package requires Java, preferrably jdk 8, no later version than 12. https://www.oracle.com/java/technologies/javase-jdk8-downloads.html If you do not plan to run random forest, it not necessary to worry about Java.
+The h2o package requires Java, preferrably jdk 8, no later version than 12.
+If you do not plan to run random forest, Java is not required.
+You may also be asked by your computer to give permission when Java starts running. https://www.oracle.com/java/technologies/javase-jdk8-downloads.html